f4fhh/rsp_tcp/README.md

  - [Tony Hoyle](https://github.com/TonyHoyle/sdrplay.git) for the initial idea
  - [Pothosware](https://github.com/pothosware) for the cmake build examples
  - [SDRPlay](https://github.com/SDRplay) for the extensions to support all current RSP devices
+ - [Bas ON5HB](https://github.com/ON5HB) who forked this project and fixed / enhanced it